openshift-labs/learn-katacoda/middleware/middleware-kogito/optaplanner-knapsack/06-deploy-on-openshift.md

 In order to be able to handle production load and have high availability semantics, we need to scale the application and add a number of extra running pods.

-Let's make _sure_ our Kogito app doesn't go beyond a reasonable amount of memory for each instance by setting _resource constraints_ on it.
-We'll go with 50 MB of memory as an upper limit (which is pretty thin, compared to your average Java app!).
-This will let us scale up quite a bit.
-Click here to set this limit:

-`oc set resources dc/knapsack-optaplanner --limits=memory=50Mi`{{execute T1}}

- We can now easily scale the number of PODs via the OpenShift _oc_ client:
+We can easily scale the number of PODs via the OpenShift _oc_ client:

 `oc scale --replicas=10 dc/knapsack-optaplanner`{{execute T1}}

 Back in the [Overview in the OpenShift Console](https://console-openshift-console-[[HOST_SUBDOMAIN]]-443-[[KATACODA_HOST]].environments.katacoda.com/k8s/ns/knapsack-optaplanner/deploymentconfigs/knapsack-optaplanner) you'll see the app scaling dynamically up to 10 pods.

 This should only take a few seconds to complete the scaling.
-Now that we have 10 pods running, let's hit it with some load:

-Now, with our service being ready for a production environment, let's hit it with some load:

-`for i in {1..10} ; do curl --location --request POST 'http://knapsack-optaplanner-knapsack-optaplanner.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/knapsack/solve' \
---header 'Accept: application/json' \
---header 'Content-Type: application/json' \
---data-raw '{
-	"knapsack": {
-		"maxWeight": 10
-	},
-	"ingots" : [
-		{
-			"weight": 4,
-			"value": 15
-		},
-		{
-			"weight": 4,
-			"value": 15
-		},
-		{
-			"weight": 3,
-			"value": 12
-		},
-		{
-			"weight": 3,
-			"value": 12
-		},
-		{
-			"weight": 3,
-			"value": 12
-		},
-		{
-			"weight": 2,
-			"value": 7
-		},
-		{
-			"weight": 2,
-			"value": 7
-		},
-		{
-			"weight": 2,
-			"value": 7
-		},
-		{
-			"weight": 2,
-			"value": 7
-		},
-		{
-			"weight": 2,
-			"value": 7
-		}
-	]
-}'; sleep .05 ; done`{{execute T1}}

-You can see the 10 instances of our OptaPlanner app being load-balanced and knapsack problems being solve.
+The application is now ready to take production load.

 ## Congratulations!

 In this scenario you got a glimpse of the power of OptaPlanner apps on a Quarkus runtime on OpenShift.
-You've packaged your Knapsack OptaPlanner solver in a container image, deployed it on OpenShift, scaled the environment to 10 PODs and hit it with a number of requests.
+You've packaged your Knapsack OptaPlanner solver in a container image, deployed it on OpenShift, and solved a knapsack problem.
+Finally, you've scaled the environment to 10 PODs to be able to serve production load.
 Well done!